jpt/barlow/README.md

 Variable font support is currently experimental, both in the Barlow typeface and in the general ecosystem of tooling and rendering; please open an issue if you find a bug.

-## Italics

-Right now the italics are faux obliques, and are not recommended for anything but experimental use.
-This will change in the future.

 ## Acknowledgements

 Thank you Lukas Schneider (@lukas____s) of [Revolver Type](http://revolvertype.com/tools/cadencer.html) for donating the LS Cadencer spacing tool.
 Thank you Dave Crossland (@davelab6) and Thomas Phinney (@tphinney) of [Crafting Type](http://craftingtype.com) for the guidance and early feedback.
 Thank you Hugh D'Andrade (@hughillustration) for holding me to a high standard from the start.